loader

 STIs are common health concerns with implications for individual health and pregnancy outcomes.
 However, you can significantly reduce the risk with proper knowledge and practices.
 If you suspect or get diagnosed with STI, do not hesitate to consult a doctor.
 With early diagnosis and treatment, you can prevent serious health concerns and protect your sexual partner, fulfilling your sexual life.

-At MI Express Primary Care in Ann Arbor & Canton MI, we provide fast and effective treatment options for STIs and pregnancy.
+At MI Express Urgent Care in Ann Arbor & Canton MI, we provide fast and effective treatment options for STIs and pregnancy.
 We understand the importance of addressing STIs and providing specialized care and treatment for your well-being.
 We offer a wide range of women’s health services for all ages.

 Contact us today if you are concerned about STIs and want assistance living a healthy, stress-free life.